SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Results and analysis

 \subsection{Not all scenarios are made equal}

-In Figure~\ref{fig:barchart_select_scenarios} we show how model performance varies across select scenarios (Appendix~\ref{appendix:across_scenarios}, Figures~\ref{fig:performance_top_models_all_scenarios} and ~\ref{fig:performance_bottom_models_all_scenarios} cover more scenarios across models).
-Performance can \textbf{vary wildly} across scenarios, e.g., the behavior prediction score is high across models for ``provider info healthcare'' compared to other scenarios.
-This highlights the limitations of testing ToM on just one type of question or scenario, emphasizing the need for a diverse dataset like \dataset{}.
+In Figure~\ref{fig:barchart_select_scenarios}, we show how model performance varies across select scenarios (Appendix~\ref{appendix:across_scenarios}, Figures~\ref{fig:performance_top_models_all_scenarios} and ~\ref{fig:performance_bottom_models_all_scenarios} cover more scenarios across models).
+Performance can \textbf{vary wildly} across scenarios.
+E.g., the behavior prediction score is in fact high (and close to mental state scores) across models for ``provider info healthcare'' compared to other scenarios, potentially be due to safety training of recent LLMs, making models more alert when dealing with situations that involve sensitive topics like health and drugs.
+Yet, the behavior prediction scores are much lower for various other scenarios.
+Such differences across scenarios highlight the limitation of testing ToM with just one type of ToM reasoning or scenario, emphasizing the need for a diverse dataset like \dataset{} to rigorously and holistically evaluate the capabilities of LLMs.

 Looking at the judgment scores, the scenarios ``inside reuse labeled containers'' and ``inside containers for personal belongings'' are better (but still low) than other broad scenario types for Llama-3.1-405B, Claude-3.5-Sonnet and GPT-4o.
 This could potentially be attributed to instances in these categories being more similar to the original ``Smarties test'' where people have false belief due to the opaque nature of the container, combined with misleading label or unconventional use of the container.
-This result further highlights the importance of \dataset{} covering diverse scenarios beyond those in classical ToM tests, to ensure that we are effectively testing the ToM reasoning abilities of models (rather than models' ability to match similar situations in the training data).
-Analysis by scenario also reveals a wide diversity of other trends across scenarios regarding where different models fail/succeed.
-We refer interested readers to Appendix~\ref{appendix:across_scenarios} for further discussion.
+This further illustrates the importance of \dataset{} covering diverse scenarios beyond those in classical ToM tests, to ensure that we are effectively testing the ToM reasoning abilities of models (rather than models' ability to match similar situations in the training data).
+We refer interested readers to Appendix~\ref{appendix:across_scenarios} for further analysis by scenario and to Appendix~\ref{appendix:error_bars} for scenario-level accuracy plots with bootstrap-based error bars.